PrismarineJS/mineflayer/docs/api.md

    - `matching` - A function that returns true if the given block is a match.
 Also supports this value being a block id or array of block ids.
    - `useExtraInfo` - To preserve backward compatibility can result in two behavior depending on the type
       - **boolean** - Provide your `matching` function more data - noticeably slower approach
-      - **function** - Creates two stage maching, if block passes `matching` function it is passed further to `useExtraInfo` with additional info
+      - **function** - Creates two stage matching, if block passes `matching` function it is passed further to `useExtraInfo` with additional info
    - `maxDistance` - The furthest distance for the search, defaults to 16.
    - `count` - Number of blocks to find before returning the search.
 Default to 1.
 Can return less if not enough blocks are found exploring the whole area.